 Water, the blood of our Mother Earth, is precious.
 It lives, it can sense what we are saying and it can speak to us, if we listen closely enough.
-According to Grandmother Josephine Mandamin who has walked thousands of miles along the water to raise awareness about our need to protect our water has said that some of our songs come to us through the water.
+The need to be near water is and was apparent, fresh water is a necessity of life.

 Because water carries life to us, and women carry life through their bodies, women have been given the responsibility to take care of the water.
 To protect it, and to respect it.
-It is our duty, to pass on this knowledge and understanding of water to our younger women and girls, to all Anisinabe people, and to the whole of humankind.
-We must remember to protect water in order for us to survive.
+It is our duty, to pass on this knowledge and understanding of water to our younger women and girls, to all Anishinaabe people, and to the whole of humankind.
+We must remember to protect the water in order for us to survive.

-Though it may be hard to visualize today with the sheltering old growth gone, and large parking lots, but this popular beach area wais once an Algonquin village.
+Though it may be hard to visualize today with the sheltering old growth gone, and large parking lots, but this popular beach area was once an Algonquin village.
 From this strategic location, Algonquins would paddle out to intercept or to welcome passers-by, and escort them to their village here to trade.
 It was through our positioning along this mighty river and with our intimate knowledge of this watershed, that the early development and expansion of what would become Canada was made possible.

 Algonquin Wayfinding Wheel